iwillow/retrofit2-priority-call-adapter/README.md

 	.addConverterFactory(GsonConverterFactory.create())
      // can only run single one task at the same time order by priority .addCallAdapterFactory(PriorityBlockCallAdapterFactory.create())
-     // can only run single 5 tasks at the same time  order by priority
+     // can  run  5 tasks at the same time  order by priority
      //.addCallAdapterFactory(PriorityBlockCallAdapterFactory.create(5))
     .build()
 ```